 - improve the ability of the regulator to enforce compliance with its regulatory; and

 - encourage industry to provide data to support ongoing registration of agvet chemicals and permit applications.

-Agricultural and Veterinary Chemicals Legislation (Removing Re-approval and Re-registration) Amendment Act 2014 gives effect to the government’s commitment remove the requirement for agvet chemicals to be periodically re-approved and re-registered.
+Agricultural and Veterinary Chemicals Legislation (Removing Re-approval and Re-registration) Amendment Act 2014 gives effect to the government’s commitment to remove the requirement for agvet chemicals to be periodically re-approved and re-registered.
 It also